Spartan-Velanjeri/Restaurant-bot/README.md

 ```
 which will launch the server and the robot launch files.

+## Do check out the videos folder to see the Robots in Action !
 For more information about the project, send me a mail @ parthanvelanjeri@hotmail.com

 Credits to my friend Gokulraj for helping with this project !